Sony focuses on professional photo features with new Xperia handsets | The Japan Times

 He also announced plans for a handset aimed at video and photography professionals.
 The Xperia Pro, which is still in development, will be able to livestream images over 5G connections from professional cameras via a micro HDMI input and will function as an external monitor for cameras.

-Sony, which usually pitches its phones to visually minded users who appreciate the company’s high-end screens and cameras, is a small player in the smartphone market, not cracking the top 10 biggest sellers.
+Sony, which usually pitches its phones to visually minded users who appreciate the company’s high-end screens and cameras, is a small player in the smartphone market, beneath the top 10 biggest sellers.

 “Sadly, it is hard to see how these devices will change Sony Mobile’s fortunes.
 Dependence on the home Japanese market is growing and Xperia Pro is clearly aimed at 5G services likely associated with Japanese Olympic Games,” Ben Wood, head of research at consultancy CCS, said in a tweet.

-Sony’s domestic rival, Sharp Corp., which has boasted the largest market share of Android smartphones in Japan, introduced its first 5G-ready smartphone model earlier this month.
+Sony’s domestic rival Sharp Corp., which has boasted largest market shares of Android smartphones in Japan, introduced its first 5G-ready smartphone model earlier this month.

-With some major Japanese carriers set to roll out their ultrafast 5G connection service in March, more 5G smartphone models are expected to debut in the coming months.
+As some major Japanese carriers are set to roll out their ultrafast 5G connection service in March, more 5G smartphone models are expected to debut in the coming months.